vyperlang/titanoboa/docs/source/api.rst

     A wrapper class around py-evm which provides a "contract-centric" API.

+    .. attribute:: eoa
+        :type: str

+        The account to use as ``msg.sender`` for top-level calls and ``tx.origin`` in the context of state mutating function calls.

     .. method:: anchor()

         A context manager which snapshots the state and the vm, and reverts to the snapshot on exit.